 Exercise 3: Dip face in cold water!

 When you’re stressed, grab a bucket big enough to fit your face in.
 And fill it with ice-cold water.
-Then bend your head so that your forehead, your eyes, and a large part of your cheeks are covered by the water.
+Bend your head so that your forehead is covered by the water.
+Make sure your eyes and a large part of your cheeks are submerged as well.
 Immerse for 10 seconds, and you are the “male” again.

 1. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4970666/